 Try these simple, effective exercises: squats, lunges, push-ups, and burpees.
 These ignite the whole body and yield big results.
 Whatever your strength training regimen becomes, try to incorporate it at least 2 days per week.

 Check-in with your run mechanics all throughout your run.
 So many of us start a run with great posture and good mechanics.
 But what’s going on 30 minutes in?
 45?
 A quick fix for this: every 5 or 10 minutes, stop and do something that is not running.
 Try doing 5 squats, or maybe a lateral shuffle.

 Doing this will reawaken those muscles that may have gone to sleep while we were running, and it sets you up for a fresh start.
 Think of this as hitting the re-set button on your run mechanics.

 When returning to running after an injury, it’s common to give yourself distance or time goals.
 Do your best to let go of that.
 Instead, give yourself bail-out options.

 Listen to your body and stop when it tells you to.
 This way, you’ll avoid re-aggravation of or even re-injuring whatever body part gave you trouble in the first place.

+To do this, avoid “out and back” runs, as they do not give you much of an option if you need to stop early.
 Rather, find a track or run around the block.
 This way, you can still hit that goal if your body allows, but you can also stop and stretch or do strength work if and when your body starts saying no.